How and when to outsource technical writing? (using a framework)

 Closing thoughts

-Hackmamba is a technical writing agency that partners with developer-first companies to produce structured, accurate documentation aligned with product workflows and releases.
-If you have a documentation need or are evaluating external support, book a call to discuss your requirements and get a free documentation audit.
+Hackmamba is a technical writing agency that partners with SaaS and developer-first companies to create documentation, API references, tutorials, and technical content aligned with real product workflows and release cycles.
+If you're evaluating external documentation support or want a second opinion on your current documentation, book a call to discuss your requirements and receive a free documentation audit.